IACM 2022 Call for Papers

 - Support the development and dissemination of new teaching materials and tools in the areas of negotiation and conflict management

 - Encourage innovative approaches and explore emerging frontiers and issues in the study and practice of negotiation and conflict management.

 The deadline for submissions is February 11th, 2022.
 Types of conference submissions (theoretical, empirical, applied, or practice) include the following:

 - Full papers (30 pages maximum; qualify for conference paper awards)

 - Extended abstracts (1000 words maximum)

 - Symposia, debates, roundtables, workshops, novel sessions (10 pages maximum for symposia, 5 pages maximum for all other formats)

-We look forward to joining you in Charleston!
+We look forward to seeing you at Ottawa, Canada!